aspose-cells/Aspose.Cells-Doc-md/chinese/androidjava/release-notes/release-notes-2016/aspose-cells-for-android-via-java-8-8-0-release-notes/_index.zh.md

 {{% alert color="primary" %}}

-Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v8.7.1, Aspose.Cells for .NET v8.7.2, Aspose.Cells for .NET v8.8.0, Aspose.Cells for Java v8 .7.1、Aspose.Cells for Java v8.7.2 和 Aspose.Cells for Java v8.8.0 也包含在这个 Aspose.Cells for Android v8.8.0 中。
+Since the code base of Aspose.Cells for Android matches the code of relevant .NET and Java version, most of the changes, enhancements and fixes included in the Aspose.Cells for .NET v8.7.1, Aspose.Cells for .NET v8.7.2, Aspose.Cells for .NET v8.8.0, Aspose.Cells for Java v8.
+7.1、Aspose.Cells for Java v8.7.2和Aspose.Cells for Java v8.8.0也包含在这个Aspose.Cells for Android v8.8.0中。

 {{% /alert %}}